-The Scottish Government updated its guidance for the construction sector on 11 June 2020 and confirmed that the sector could now move to Phase 2 of the re-start plan (Soft start - only where physical distancing can be maintained).
+The Scottish Government updated its guidance for the construction sector on 22 June 2020 and confirmed that the sector could now move to Phase 3 of the re-start plan (steady state operation - where physical distancing can be maintained).
 This involves a measured and controlled resumption of non-essential services including domestic housing.
-It has also now been announced that the remaining phases of the construction sector re-start plan can be implemented from 22 June 2020 and further updates to the construction sector guidance are expected in due course.
+Further announcements on the remaining phases of the re-start plan are expected in due course.